HenryHall/Free-Magic/README.md

 ##Why isn't Free Magic live?

   I am not currently hosting Free Magic anywhere because although I would love Magic: the Gathering to be free, I must respect Wizards of the Coast's IP.
 This application was a project for school and is not indented for any other use, sorry!

-##How does it work?

-  I created a Mongo database of every card to date using a JSON from MTGJSON.com.
-Once the game loads, the names of the sets are sent to the room owner's client to be selected.
-Once the sets are selected, the server checks the database for information used to search Wizard of the Coast's Gatherer database.
-Once the packs of cards are randomized on my server, I am able to pull images from Gatherer.